solana-labs/solana/book/src/out-of-order-blocks.md

 complete the block for slot 1 and Leader 2 may decide to attach block 2 to block 1.

+### Ahead of time Execution

+Once the leader finds the golden ticket, it can transmit it to the network.
+The network can choose from the earliest golden ticket as the next leader and start forwarding packets to that leader.

+It may be necessary to start the leader at the *N+X* block to allow for the golden ticket to propagate and for enough transactions to be forwarded to the leader so it can start executing them ahead of its block.

 ### Grinding

 If it is possible to build hardware that is much faster than the expected time